-The House of Representatives passed the National Defense Authorization Act (S.2943)!
+The House of Representatives passed the National Defense Authorization Act (S.2943) in 2016.
 This legislation included language to improve the coverage of medical foods such as elemental formula for TRICARE recipients.
 TRICARE is the health care program for uniformed service members and their families.
-The bill will be considered by the Senate next week and if it passes, will go for Presidential signature.

 Our work continues to ensure that those who have been prescribed elemental formula to treat eosinophil-associated diseases have affordable access to it.
 We are hopeful that enactment of this legislation will drive forward the efforts for expanded coverage through public and private insurers, and through Medicare and Medicaid.